 - Material Moving Machine Operator

 ISTJ Careers to Avoid

-The reason why the Myers-Briggs type indicator system is so successful is that it allows us to understand our own personality and preferences a little better.
+The reason why the personality type indicator system is so successful is that it allows us to understand our own personality and preferences a little better.
 Armed with this information, we can start looking for the people, careers, and situations that better fit our needs in order to feel like we are in the right place.

 Since we used the main ISTJ personality traits to make a list of the best career matches, we have also made one for ISTJ careers to avoid.
-Before we dive into the list, we would like to specify that an ISTJ (or any other MBTI type) can do these jobs and be happy about it.
+Before we dive into the list, we would like to specify that an ISTJ (or any other personality type) can do these jobs and be happy about it.
 But, based on the general ISTJ profile, it is best to think twice before taking up the following occupations: